rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 You might just have what it takes to be a coaching company. -->

-Summer of Code students need a place to work; while working from home is an option for some participants, having the exposure to a productive work environment and ready access to coaches is extremely valuable.
+Summer of Code teams need a place to work - and having the exposure to a productive work environment and ready access to coaches is extremely valuable.
 Companies that provide this work environment to our teams are called Coaching Companies.

 * <a href="#q3">What does a Coaching Company do?</a>
 * <a href="#q2">What makes a good Coaching Company?</a>